-The first session was a four hour ride with two rather steep climbs.
+The first session of the Italy Training Camp was a four hour ride with two rather steep climbs.
 The goal was just to get a sense of the surroundings and register some steady cardiovascular activity.
 We were up at 05:15 for breakfast consisting of barley, bananas and almonds.
 This was no ordinary breakfast, as we each consumed at least 100g of barley and a litre of electrolyte enhanced water.
 We left the apartment around 06:00, at which point the temperature gauge was already at 27 degrees celsius!
 The cycle route was exceptionally quiet as we pedalled through some idyllic medieval towns, namely Caselle in Pittari and Morigerati.
 Ricki did an extra loop as I waited happily in Caselle in Pittari, admiring the buildings and Italian culture out in the sticks.

 Total Duration – 4:20hrs / Total Miles – 48.4 miles / Fatigue Level = Low

 The day of the first specific hill session had arrived.
 Again we were up at 05:15am, and I briefed Ricki on the session ahead.
 The session was 3 x 5-minute repetitions off 10-minutes recovery, up an average gradient of 9.7%.
 This sounds like a fairly moderate session, but I assure you, the location did not fail to deliver.
 I wanted an area of coastline where there would be crosswinds up high, and what a crosswind there was.
 Ricki covered 410ft inside each of the 5-minute repetitions, achieving a maximum heart rate of 191 bpm.
 You can see the heart rate rocket up on the image to the right, which is highlighted in red.

 Fatigue Level – High